agora-courts/agora-courts/tests/README.md

 ## Build instructions
 1. Run `anchor build`
 2. Run `anchor keys list`
 3. Verify that the key in lib.rs and Anchor.toml matches.
-If not, update them.
+If not, update them and run `anchor build` again.

-4. Run `anchor build` again
-5. Run `solana-test-validator`
-6. Run `anchor deploy`
+## Select Network URL
+1. Go to tests/config.ts and select localNet or devNet for networkURL.
+2. Go to Anchor.toml and select either devnet or localnet for provider cluster.

+## Information on Test Inputs
+All test inputs are configurable through config.ts.
+Set the court name, the max number of concurrent disputes, and more.
+User select is the biggest option.
+This will give you control over choosing 3 wallets to call a certain instruction.

 ## Run Unit Tests
 1. Run `anchor run initcourt`